craigbuckler/dockerwebdev/content/index.md

 <h2>Learn Docker quickly</h2>

-<p>A concise and easy-to-follow book &amp; video course demonstrating how to set-up practical web development environments on Windows, macOS, and Linux using Docker.</p>
+<p>A concise and easy-to-follow book &amp; video course demonstrating how to set-up practical web project environments on Windows, macOS, and Linux using Docker.</p>

 {% include "./_includes/snippets/_content.html" %}